Weekend depression

 1. Create some structure – Having things to do on weekends creates structure and things to look forward to.
 Just by adding one small activity each morning and each afternoon of the weekend can help lift your mood.
 If your depression is severe then scheduling small activities by the hour i.e., eating breakfast, taking a shower, taking a short walk and buying groceries can help you feel more positive.

 2. Connect with friends and family – Making plans to meet with friends or family over the weekend can boost your mood.
-Whether it is a simple coffee catch up with a friend or connecting with a like-minded social group reduces isolation, helping to improve depression.
+Whether it is a simple coffee catch-up with a friend or connecting with a like-minded social group reduces isolation, helping to improve depression.

 Previous